 Section 44(3) of the Planning Act 2016 states that "Assessable Development is development for which a development approval is required".
-Hence, Reconfiguring a Lot and a Material Change of Use for the establishment of the DMG project solar generation site in the Conservation Zone is made assessable and requires a development approval under the DSC Planning Scheme in accordance with s43(1) of the PA and is hence, "Assessable Development".
+Hence, Reconfiguring a Lot and a Material Change of Use for the establishment of the DMG project solar generation site, BESS and Utility Instillation aspects of the proposed development in the Conservation Zone is made assessable and requires a development approval under the DSC Planning Scheme in accordance with s43(1) of the PA and is hence, "Assessable Development".